ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 * Events - simplified, event streams processing

+Pricing is based on GB ingested per month, GB archived per month and alarms per month... and it MIGHT be cheaper to store logs in S3.

 ## Metrics

 Metrics are time-ordered set of data points.
 Metrics only exist in the region they are created, can't be deleted and expire after 14 days if no additional data is added.
 All metrics have a Name, a Namespace and one or dimensions.
 Metrics for things like non-associated EBS volumes are not reported.